mrbar42/mirrorConf/README.md

-If you encounter a bug or you have a suggestion - create am issue or submit a pull request
+If you encounter a bug or you have a suggestion - create an issue or submit a pull request

 ## Quick Examples